Kay13051976/Thailand-guiding-light-second/DEPLOYMENT.md

 4. In your app, go to the "Setting" tab, press "Reveal Config Vars", and the following config vars if they are not already set:
      - ALLOWED_HOSTS = your heroku domain name.
      - CLOUDINARY_CLOUD_NAME = the cloud name you used when creating your cloudinary account.
+     - CLOUDINARY_API_KEY = the api key you got when crated your cloudinary account.
+     - CLOUDINARY_API_SECRET = the api secret you got when created your cloudinary account.
+     - DATABASE_URL = the url of your heroku postgras database.
+     - EMAIL_HOST_USER = the email address you going to use to send emails.
+     - DEBUG = True during development, False during production.
+     - DISABLE_COLLECTIONSTATIC = 1 during development.
+Remove this when deploying to production.

+5. In your app go to the "Deploy" tab.
+    - if it's already possible, connect your Heroku account to your GitHub account